 PagerDuty supports safelisting IP addresses, however, we’d like to highlight that this method of ensuring webhook delivery security is no longer best practice.
-Over the last year we have added TLS 1.2 and custom headers to our webhooks which will ensure webhooks are delivered from PagerDuty.
+We have added TLS 1.2 and custom headers to our webhooks which will ensure webhooks are delivered from PagerDuty.
 If you are migrating away from using IP safelisting and have questions about PagerDuty’s webhook deliverability, please contact our Support team.

 The EU Service Region

-Please make sure to safelist IPs resolving to the URLs corresponding to your service region (currently available regions are US and EU).
+Please make sure to safelist IPs resolving to the URLs corresponding to [your service region] (doc:service-regions) (currently available regions are US and EU).

 PagerDuty’s Events API, which is used for triggering, acknowledging and resolving incidents, requires that your system be able to make outbound connections to